 - Direct technical assistance to strengthen pharmaceutical systems and services

-- Capacity and skills building
+- Capacity and skill building

-SIAPS implemented many activities to strengthen the TB pharmaceutical system in high-burden TB countries.
+SIAPS implemented many activities to strengthen the TB pharmaceutical system in high TB burden countries.
 Highlights of some key projects included:

 - Implementation of QuanTB as an early warning system (EWS) through direct technical support to 15 countries to prevent stock-outs and minimize wastage due to expiries of TB commodities.
 QuanTB was also adopted by STOP TB’s Global Drug Facility and is recommended for use by countries that need an EWS to strengthen pharmaceutical systems.

 - Technical support to countries to promote the adoption and introduction of new TB medicines and regimens.
-SIAPS works with countries to engage and coordinate with stakeholders, build upon existing systems or establish new ones where appropriate, and strengthen human resources.
+SIAPS worked with countries to engage and coordinate with stakeholders, build upon existing systems or establish new ones where appropriate, and strengthen human resources.

-- Improved pharmaceutical services and access to TB products: During a recent in-depth review of five countries (Ethiopia, Nigeria, Tanzania, Kenya, and Zimbabwe) that received technical assistance from SIAPS, stocks-outs of TB medicines decreased from 38% to 0% for first-line medicines and from 17% to 0% for second-line medicines between February 2014 and December 2015.
+- Improved pharmaceutical services and access to TB products: During an in-depth review of five countries (Ethiopia, Nigeria, Tanzania, Kenya, and Zimbabwe) that received technical assistance from SIAPS, stocks-outs of TB medicines decreased from 38% to 0% for first-line medicines and from 17% to 0% for second-line medicines between February 2014 and December 2015.
 Actions taken by these countries, such as cross-border transfer of stock at risk of expiring and order delivery postponement as a result of EWS findings, saved more than USD 10 million between December 2014 and June 2016.

-- Pharmacovigilance and improved patient safety: SIAPS developed the Pharmacovigilance Monitoring System, PViMS, a web-based application used by clinicians, regulatory bodies, and implementing partners to monitor the safety and effectiveness of medicines.
+- Pharmacovigilance and improved patient safety: SIAPS developed the Pharmacovigilance Monitoring System (PViMS), a web-based application used by clinicians, regulatory bodies, and implementing partners to monitor the safety and effectiveness of medicines.
 PViMS was implemented in Georgia and formally handed over to the national TB center to aggregate and analyze serious adverse event data from sites across the country.

 - Drug Use Reviews – A Practical Strategy to Ensue the Rational Use of Anti-Tuberculosis Medicines